Master's programme Physics

 Alumni review

-When studying for a Master’s degree in Physics, the most important skill you develop is learning how to learn.
-Once you master that, everything else begins to fall into place.
-You study mathematics and physics in depth, and at some point you suddenly realise you truly understand how things work.
-To me, that’s the main outcome of studying at the Faculty of Science and Technology at University of Latvia.
-Another major benefit is the people you meet along the way.
-The connections you build during your studies can later open countless doors and opportunities.
-The Physics Master’s programme is highly mathematical and theory-focused, which strengthens your ability to navigate complex problems and develop a deeper understanding of the field.
-Being immersed in a scientific environment also helps students develop critical thinking and information literacy skills — learning how to filter information, assess its reliability, and think independently.
-I have used the knowledge I gained at University of Latvia very directly in all my jobs, both in science and in education.
+When studying for a Master’s degree in Physics, the most important skill is learning how to learn.
+Once you master that, everything else gradually falls into place — you study mathematics and physics, and suddenly you begin to understand how everything works.
+In my view, that is the main outcome one should gain from studying at the Faculty of Physics, Mathematics and Optometry at the University of Latvia.
+Being immersed in a scientific environment, students develop critical thinking skills and information literacy; they learn how to filter information effectively and evaluate its reliability.
 My former classmates now work in programming, risk analysis, insurance companies, banks, and similar institutions.
-Some have chosen completely different paths, but all of them have found their place — and in one way or another, they apply the skills and knowledge they gained from studying physics and mathematics in their own fields.
+Some have chosen completely different paths, but all of them have found their place, and in one way or another, they use the knowledge gained during their physics and mathematics studies in their professional fields.